 Women enjoyed discretion and action over time Vaginal Ring

-Dapivirine vaginal ring (Picture: NIAID)
+Dapivirine vaginal ring (Image: The NIAID)

-Importance of education and partner attitudes
+Importance of partner education and attitudes

 However, there could be some anxiety about the side effects, invasiveness and lack of reversibility of long-acting products.

-Women describe the negotiation of the use of the vaginal ring with male partners.
-Partners usually had an influence, positive or negative, on the attitudes of women and the use of the ring.
+Women describe the negotiation of vaginal ring use with male partners.
+Partners generally had a positive or negative influence on women's attitudes and ring use.

 However, many women said they enjoyed taking part in the study.
-They felt they were part of a "team" and were doing something for a "greater good".
-They estimated the health care and other benefits that the study provided.
+They felt they were part of a "team" and were doing something for a "greater good."
+They estimated the health care and other benefits the study provided.
 Of course, this could have influenced some of the women's responses during the interviews.

-And Brown, T-Palanee Philips Marzinke M, et al. Residual dapivirine ring levels Indicate higher adherence to vaginal ring is associated with HIV-1 protection.
+E Brown, Palanee-Philips T, M Marzinke, et al. Residual dapivirine ring levels indicate higher adherence to vaginal ring is associated with HIV-1 protection.
 21st International AIDS Conference.
 Durban, July 18-22, 2016.
 Abstract TUAC0105LB.

-E Montgomery, A van der Straten, Chitukuta M, et al. Key insights into acceptability and use of the vaginal ring: results of the MTN-020 ASPIRE trial qualitative component.
+E Montgomery, A van der Straten, M Chitukuta, et al. Key insights into acceptability and use of the vaginal ring: results of the MTN-020 ASPIRE trial qualitative component.
 21st International AIDS Conference.
 Durban, July 18-22, 2016.
 Abstract WEPEC265.

-The van der Straten, MK Shapley-Quinn, K Reddy, et al. HIV pre-exposure prophylaxis (PrEP) formulation preference Among women participating in the qualitative component of the ASPIRE (MTN-020) study.
+A van der Straten, MK Shapley-Quinn, K Reddy, et al. HIV pre-exposure prophylaxis (PrEP) formulation preference among women participating in the qualitative component of the ASPIRE (MTN-020) study.
 21st International AIDS Conference.
 Durban, July 18-22, 2016.
 Abstract WEPDC0203